college-resources/web/README.md

 ### Preparing

-1. Navigate to the root of the project and run `npm i`.
+1. Navigate to the root of the project and run `npm install`.

 2. Create a `.env` file in the root of the project and add the following details: